aki77/html-pipeline-highlight/README.md

 ## Code of Conduct

-Everyone interacting in the Html::Pipeline::Highlight project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aki77/html-pipeline-highlight/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the HTMLPipeline::Highlight project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aki77/html-pipeline-highlight/blob/master/CODE_OF_CONDUCT.md).